pdp10/notes/vim.md

 .               - Repeat the last change made in normal mode
                  (e.g. after dw - delete word - press . to delete another word)
 @:              - repeat the last command-line change (a command invoked with :)
+:cd abs_path    - change the workdir to abs_path
 ```